Solving the strong CP problem in string-inspired theories with modular invariance: Conclusions

 Finally, we discussed how these structures extend to local supersymmetry and the mild implications for string gauge coupling unification.
 We have not here considered string compactifications invariant under a modular sub-group, allowing for lower modular weights $k \sim 1$, but perhaps weakening the modular control on the QCD angle~\cite{hep-th/9303017}.

-\paragraph{Note added} The authors of \cite{2505.08358} argue that: i) in the QCD action $\theta_{\rm QCD}$ is the coefficient of a non-dynamical total derivative, implying that it selects a state of the theory without affecting its dynamics. ii) solutions to the strong CP problem based on P or CP symmetries are not valid.
+\paragraph{Note added} The authors of \cite{2505.08358} argue that: i) in the QCD action $\theta_{\rm QCD}$ is the coefficient of a non-dynamical total derivative, implying that it selects a state of the theory without affecting its dynamics. ii) Solutions to the strong CP problem based on P or CP symmetries are not valid.
 This would imply that the strong CP problem exists even in a CP-conserving theory with vanishing CKM phase. iii) The axion is a valid solution to the strong CP problem as $a G \tilde{G}$ with a dynamical scalar $a(x)$ no longer is a total derivative.

 Modular invariant theories too add a dynamical scalar $\tau(x)$ such that $f_3(\tau) G\tilde{G}$ is not a total derivative.
 However, we assumed special modular charges such that $\bar\theta$ does not depend on $\tau$, that instead generates the CKM phase.
-So, this is equivalent to having reduced the SM strong CP problem to a SM-like theory with vanishing CKM phase.
+So, this is equivalent to having reduced the SM strong CP problem to a SM-like theory with vanishing phase of the determinant of the quark mass matrix.
 If this solution is incomplete, as argued in~\cite{2505.08358}, it can be easily completed: in the class of theories we considered $\theta_{\rm QCD}$ anyhow remains controlled by dynamical super-fields, such as the dilaton $S$.
 One can easily imagine CP-conserving Planck-scale dynamics such that the potential has a minimum at some real $S$.
-More in general, $\theta_{\rm QCD}$ and the strong gauge coupling get unified in a $S$ super-multiplet, making clear that, unlike in QCD, $\theta_{\rm QCD}$ no longer is the coefficient of a total derivative that does not affect the Hamiltonian.
+More in general, $\theta_{\rm QCD}$ and the strong gauge coupling get unified in an $S$ super-multiplet, making clear that, unlike in QCD, $\theta_{\rm QCD}$ no longer is the coefficient of a total derivative that does not affect the Hamiltonian.

 \paragraph{Acknowledgements.} We thank T. Gherghetta, A.\ Kobakhidze, P.\ Nilles, S.\ Rajendran, M.\ Reig and M.\ Zantedeschi for discussions.
 A.T.\ is funded by the European Union, Next Generation EU, National Recovery and Resilience Plan (mission~4, component~2) under the project \textit{MODIPAC: Modular Invariance in Particle Physics and Cosmology} (CUP~C93C24004940006).
 The work of A.M. was partially supported by the research grant number 2022E2J4RK ``PANTHEON: Perspectives in Astroparticle and Neutrino THEory with Old and New messengers'' under the program PRIN 2022 funded by the Italian Ministero dell'Universit\`a e della Ricerca (MUR) and by the European Union -- Next Generation EU, as well as by the Theoretical Astroparticle Physics (TAsP) initiative of the Istituto Nazionale di Fisica Nucleare (INFN).
 F.F. is supported by INFN.